Jonas Andersson

 ● System-theoretical, legal, and political-economic perspectives on digital media – in historical context

-● History of ideas, more generally (with particular interest in intellectual traditions and thought collectives, and the intersection of technological imaginaries and neoliberalism)
+● Media-historical approaches, fused with intellectual history (I'm particularly interested in intellectual traditions and thought collectives, and the intersection of technological imaginaries and neoliberalism)

-My teaching and research therefore concern the ways in which increasing digitalisation and mediation interact with everyday life and societal structures.
+My teaching and research concern the ways in which increasing digitalisation and mediation interact with everyday life and societal structures.
 I take an interest in critically studying platforms as structural and mediating institutions, not least in relation to civil society and civic interests, epistemology (the conditions for how knowledge is established), and the data-driven media economy.
-I am also interested in how the material and the semiotic interact – especially in relation to theories of agency, relationality, decolonisation, and ecological collapse.
+I am also interested in how the material and the semiotic interact – especially in relation to theories of agency, relationality, and civilisational processes.
+I'm interested, for example, in the mediation of authority and control.
+Authority, either through means of coercion, persuasion, legitimisation, charisma – control, through more technologically crystallised infrastructures and interfaces.
+Both of these approaches to authority and control, I would argue, are central to media and communications studies as a field.

 I'm no longer using Twitter as an outreach platform.
 Instead you can find me on Mastodon.